loadmill/loadmill-node/README.md

 - `--labels-expression <labelsExpression>`, Run a test plan's suites with flows that match the labels expression.
 An expression may contain the characters ( ) & | ! (e.g. '(label1 | label2) & !label3')
 - `--pool <pool>` Execute tests from a dedicated agent's pool (when using private agent).
 - `--tags <tags>` Tag a test plan run with a comma separated list of tags (e.g. 'tag1,tag2').
+- `--overrideSuites <overrideSuites>` Run only the specified test suites in the test plan.
+Provide a comma separated list of suite UUIDs.
 - `-b --branch <branch>` Run the test plan's suites from a GitHub branch.
 The latest version of the selected Git branch will be used as the test configuration for the chosen Test Plan.
 - `--retry-failed-flows <numberOfRetries>` Configure the test plan to re-run failed flows in case your tested system is unstable.
 Tests that pass after a retry will be considered successful.
 - `--parameters-file <parametersFile>` Supply a file with parameters to override.
 File format should be 'name=value' divided by new line.